-Students will have the opportunity to learn about four career areas.
-Students will be exposed to (a) information about work habits and "habits of mind" (e.g., precision and objectivity in math, and skepticism and curiosity in science) that lead to successful careers in various fields, (b) an interactive discussion about a variety of career opportunities in a particular field, and (c) steps to take to prepare for specific careers.
+Students have the opportunity to learn about four career areas.
+Students are exposed to (a) information about work habits and "habits of mind" (e.g., precision and objectivity in math, and skepticism and curiosity in science) that lead to successful careers in various fields, (b) an interactive discussion about a variety of career opportunities in a particular field, and (c) steps to take to prepare for specific careers.

-Parents will have the opportunity to attend four workshops, which will assist them in guiding their children with academic and career planning.
+Parents have the opportunity to attend four workshops, which will assist them in guiding their children with academic and career planning.